Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 ![](README_files/figure-gfm/close%20trend-1.png)<!-- -->

-This plot clearly shows that Google’s stock is much more expensive than the others’.
-ZM’s price continues to drop down.
-GOOGL and TSLA’s price waved a lot in the last year.
-However, AAPL’s price appears to not deviate much in the plot.
-Because of the large difference, I am not sure if this represents what it truly is.
+We can find: Google’s stock is much more expensive than the others’;
+ZM’s close price continued to drop down; GOOGL and TSLA’s close price waved a lot in the past year; AAPL’s price appears to not deviate much in the plot;

+Because of the large price difference, I am not sure whether the stability of AAPL is ture.

-Now I am going to get some descriptive statistics for the close price movement.
+In addition, I am going to get some descriptive statistics for the close price movement.
 Compare their standard deviation and IQR to check their volatility.

 ``` r